Areeba611/Web_Development-Student_Result_System-/README.md

 - Result display with total score.

 ---
-# 2. Student Result Submission And Display Application.
+# 2. Student Result System.
 It collects student details like name, class, subject, and marks and then dynamically displays the result on a new page.

 ---